1203mueed/R-Commerce-Website/README.md

-# CSE311_Project
+# E-Commerce-Website
-The project is an e-commerce website
+I built this project for my Database course using Node.js and EJS (Embedded JavaScript).
+The main goal of the project was to demonstrate different database relations.